keysight-eggplant/eggplant-studio-quickstart/README.md

 # Eggplant Studio Quick Start Guide for GitHub Codespaces

-You can use this Quick Start guide get started with Eggplant within minutes, using GitHub Codespaces.
+You can use this Quick Start guide get started with Eggplant Studio within minutes, using GitHub Codespaces.

+## System requirements for GitHub Codespaces

+Eggplant Studio uses the Fusion Engine, which ships as part of Eggplant Functional, as its test execution engine.

+We recommend your GitHub Codespaces meet the published [System Recommendations](https://docs.eggplantsoftware.com/studio/epf-prerequisites/) for Eggplant Functional.
+The 4-core machine type meets the System Recommendations.

 ## Additional information